bxparks/clocks/OneZoneClock/README.md

 ## User Guide

-Once the program is uploaded and running, here is how to set and operate the OledClock.
+Once the program is uploaded and running, here is how to set and operate the OneZoneClock.
 The 2 buttons are called:

 * `Mode`
 * `Change`